Cigna/ibis/docs/ibis_features.md

 ### PERF environment - automating loads in a lower Hadoop env for testing
 ###### Example

-DB_name.Table_name is scheduled via ESP to refresh every Monday at 6pm.
+DB_name.Table_name is scheduled via automation to refresh every Monday at 6pm.

 Team A wants it every Monday
 Team B wants it every Month